Brad Knowles (rugby league)

-Bradley Knowles or Brad Knowles (born 31 July 1993) is a professional rugby league footballer who plays as a or for the Doncaster RLFC in League 1.
+Bradley Knowles or Brad Knowles (born 31 July 1993) is a professional rugby league footballer who plays as a or for Doncaster in the RFL Championship.

 Background

 Knowles was born in Castleford, West Yorkshire, England.

 Career

 In 2019 he helped the Sheffield Eagles to win the inaugural 1895 Cup as they defeated Widnes Vikings 36–18 in the final.

 In October 2021 Knowles signed for Halifax Panthers for the 2022 season.